 Do you see yourself heading back to TV anytime soon?

-I’ve done a few pledge specials for public television, including a pizza special to be aired in the spring.
 There aren’t any specific plans for a series at present, but we’ll see what God has in mind!

 The crust is baked first like a focaccia and the ingredients put on when it’s cold.

 Recommended crust: 14 oz.
 Italian style